 Be nice.
 Or else.

-Design + Technology + Strategy Joined about 4 years ago
+Design + Technology + Strategy Joined over 4 years ago

 Drafted.
 I was bored enough to scroll though this thread and click on a few links.
 Plus you had some cool work linked from your Dribble page